 Although it may be difficult to calculate an actual dollar amount ROI in market research, here are 5 ways and points where market research can impact return.

-Point 1: Improve Marketing Messaging
+Point #1: Improve Marketing Messaging

 Through a simple online survey, you can understand loyalty drivers to Net Promoter Score (NPS) and specific details as to why they are highly likely to recommend a product or service.

 If you understand why customers buy and can relay those messages back to customers as part of your marketing and sales campaign, it will result in increased conversions and more customers.

 Seems almost too simple, but so many organizations think they know why their customers buy only to be surprised decisions are driven by several other factors unbeknownst to them.